Sreeram0907/chat-application/Chat application/chat-app-full-stack/readme.md

 ## **Extensions**

-What we have expanded on this full-stack project:
+What I have expanded on this full-stack project:

 * Add multiple friends
 * Multiple conversations